 The Dortmund case study region is the urban region of Dortmund consisting of the city of Dortmund and its 25 surrounding municipalities.
 The region is subdivided into 246 statistical areas or zones.
-However, as it was explained in Section 3.1, the spatial resolution of 246 zones is not sufficient for the simulation of environmental impacts, such as air quality and traffic noise.
-Therefore the zone-based and link-based results of the land-use transport model are disaggregated to raster cells by the Raster Module (see Section 3.1).
+However, as it was explained in Section 3, the spatial resolution of 246 zones is not sufficient for the simulation of environmental impacts, such as air quality and traffic noise.
+Therefore the zone-based and link-based results of the land-use transport model are disaggregated to raster cells by the Raster Module (see Section 3).
 Raster cells of 100 x 100 m size are used to model environmental impacts.
 In total, about 207,000 raster cells cover the study area.
-The same spatial reference system will be used in a microsimulation model currently developed for the Dortmund region (see Möckel et al., this issue).